Policy Number: 170

 Participating providers shall not use UT System or university logos or seals or otherwise imply that participation in the program equals endorsement by UT System or the university.
 See UT System Policy 122 Guidelines for Web Site Solicitations.

 The provider application and selection process does not include a formal or informal appeals process.
+Vendor selection is at the university’s discretion.
 Discount service and product providers owned or controlled by the university or UT System, or their respective officers and employees, may not participate in the discount program.

 Participation in the discount program as a discount service or product provider: